Vanishing theorem for tame harmonic bundles via $L^2$-cohomology: Vanishing theorem for tame harmonic bundles

 \subsection{Proof of the main theorem}

 In this subsection, we will prove the following vanishing theorem for tame harmonic bundle. \begin{thm} Let $(X,\omega)$ be a compact K\"ahler manifold of dimension $n$ and let $D$ be a simple normal crossing divisor on $X$.
-Let $(E,{}_{ \bm{a}}E,\theta)$ be the parabolic Higgs bundle on $X$ induced by a tame harmonic bundle $(E,\theta,h)$ on $X^*=X-D$.
-Let $L$ be a line bundle on $X$ equipped with a smooth metric $h_L$ so that $\sqrt{-1}R(h_L)\geq 0$ and has at least $n-k$ positive eigenvalues.
-Let $P$ be a nef line bundle on $X$.
+Let $(E,{}_{ \bm{a}}E,\theta)$ be the parabolic Higgs bundle on $X$ induced by a tame harmonic bundle $(E,\theta,h)$ on $X^*=X-D$ whose Higgs field has nilpotent residues on $D$.
+Let $L$ be a line bundle on $X$ equipped with a smooth Hermitian metric $h_L$ so that its curvature $\sqrt{-1}R(h_L)\geq 0$ and has at least $n-k$ positive eigenvalues at every point on $X$ as a real (1,1)-form.
+Let {$B$} be a nef line bundle on $X$.
 Then

 for any $m>n+k$. \end{thm} \begin{proof} We will use the notations in \cref{sec:fine}.
 Recall that $(X^*,\omega_{\bm{a},N})$ is a complete K\"ahler manifold.
-Write $\sL:=L\otimes P|_{X^*}$ and we equip it with the metric $g=h_Lh_P$ where $h_P$ is properly chosen as \cref{lem:choice}.
+Write $\sL:=L\otimes {B}|_{X^*}$ and we equip it with the metric $g=h_L{h_{{B}}}$ where {$h_{{B}}$} is properly chosen as \cref{lem:choice}.
 Then $g$ is the restriction to $X^*$ of a smooth metric on $X$.
-We introduce a new Higgs bundle $(\tilde{E},\tilde{\theta},\tilde{h}):=(E\otimes \sL, \theta\otimes \vvmathbb{1}_{\sL},h(\bm{a},N)\cdot g)$.
+We introduce a new Higgs bundle $(\tilde{E},\tilde{\theta},\tilde{h}):=(E\otimes \sL, \theta\otimes \vvmathbb{1}_{\sL},h_{\bm{a},N}\cdot g)$.
 We still use the notation $D'':=\db_{\tilde{E}}+\tilde{\theta}$ abusively, and $D''^*$ denotes its adjoint with respect to $\tilde{h}$.
 We will apply \cref{cor:AN} to solve $D''$-equation for this new Higgs bundle.

-Note that $h(\bm{a},N)g=hh_\sL$ by \eqref{eq:metric} and \cref{lem:perturbe}.
-By \cref{prop:positive}, the metrized line bundle $(\sL,h_\sL)$ satisfies the condition in \cref{cor:AN} when $m>n+k$.
-Hence by \cref{cor:AN} for any section $g=L^m_{(2)}(X^*,\tilde{E})_{\tilde{h},\omega_{\bm{a},N}}$, if $D''g=0$ and $m>n+k$, there exists $f\in L^{m-1}_{(2)}(X^*,\tilde{E})_{\tilde{h},\omega_{\bm{a},N}}$ so that
+Note that $h_{\bm{a},N}g=hh_\sL{(\bm{a})}$ by \eqref{eq:metric} and \cref{lem:perturbe}.
+By \Cref{prop:positive}, the metrized line bundle $(\sL,h_\sL{(\bm{a})})$ satisfies the condition in \cref{cor:AN} when $m>n+k$.
+Hence by \cref{cor:AN} for any section $g{\in} L^m_{(2)}(X^*,\tilde{E})_{\tilde{h},\omega_{\bm{a},N}}$, if $D''g=0$ and $m>n+k$, there exists $f\in L^{m-1}_{(2)}(X^*,\tilde{E})_{\tilde{h},\omega_{\bm{a},N}}$ so that

 Let $\kL_{(2)}^m(\tilde{E})_{\tilde{h},\omega_{\bm{a},N}}$ be the sheaf on $X$ (rather than on $X^*$!) of germs of locally $L_2$, $\tilde{E}$-valued $m$-forms, for which both $D''(u)$ (as a distribution) exist weakly as locally $L^2$-forms.
 Namely, for any open set $U\subset X$, one has